AndreArtus/anko/doc/SQLITE.md

 ## Parsing query result

 So we have some `Cursor`, and how can we parse it into regular classes?
-Anko provides functions `parseSingle`, `parseOpt` and `parseList` to do it much more easier.
+Anko provides functions `parseSingle`, `parseOpt` and `parseList` to do it much easier.

 Method                                | Description
 --------------------------------------|----------